 Eerie remnants of houses, schools, a mosque and marketplaces are now nothing more than derelict empty shells – a window into traditions and trades, abandoned when oil wealth gave rise to rapid urbanisation in the creation of the UAE.

 The former tidal island was predominantly home to the Zaab tribe, who by 1831 developed the area into a renowned pearling trade centre.
 It was home to over 4,000 inhabitants and dozens of fishing and trading ships, and with its good fortune, came expansion that continued well into the start of the 20th Century.

 A new life awaited in Abu Dhabi.
 People left en masse from the 1950s to a land of promised, new prosperity.

 It’s as fascinating as it is haunting; where legend has it, you are not the only visitor who roams here.
 We left just as the sun was setting, avoiding any spooky encounters within its sandy pockets and passageways.

 The layout and rows of houses remain largely unchanged, and you can immediately sense how compact and community-spirited this village once was.
-An empty boat and rusting truck said to the first car in the Ras Al Khaimah, and the hollow structures, are stark reminders of how instantaneously people left for a new beginning.
+An empty boat and rusting truck that’s said to be the first car in Ras Al Khaimah, alongside the hollow structures, are stark reminders of how instantaneously people left for a new beginning.

 While the future of the ghost town in Ras Al Khaimah place remains undecided, its preservation is key in understanding how a new form of affluence and the creation of a new country quickly overturned a once flourishing trade community and nomadic tradition.

 One that was just as attractive to outsiders as the new UAE is today.